Yathesh-Hub/Student-Database/README.md

 A simple CRUD application built using HTML, Node.js, Express, and MongoDB.

-## Features
+📌 What this project does

-- Add student details
+Add student details

-- Search student by ID
+Search student by ID

-- View all students
+View all students

-- Delete student record
-- Update student record
+Update student details

-## Tech Stack
-- Frontend: HTML, JavaScript
-- Backend: Node.js, Express
+Delete student records

+🛠️ Technologies Used

+Node.js

+Express.js

-- Database: MongoDB
+MongoDB

+Mongoose

+Postman (for testing APIs)